 2 Proven Tips To Improve Your Heel And Toe

 To overcome the challenges of heel and toe technique and achieve better performance, here are two tips to consider – if your racing pedal box allows it:

 1. Pedal Offsets

-When you press the brake down hard, your foot often goes past the point where you can easily roll it on to the throttle pedal for the blip.
+When you press the brake pedal down hard, your foot may go past the point where you can easily roll it onto the throttle pedal for the blip.

-It is better to be able to blip the throttle whilst still at maximum brake pressure.
-To achieve that you can typically adjust the throttle pedal position to be slightly further away from you.
+To avoid this, adjust the throttle pedal position to be slightly further away from you.

-This does create a slight step up, when you are going from the throttle to the brake.
-The benefit however, of being able to maintain constant brake pressure control during downshifts, is worth it, in my opinion.
+This may create a small step up when you’re moving from the throttle to the brake, but the benefits of being able to maintain constant brake pressure during downshifts are worth it.

-Lateral gap between the brake and the throttle pedal
+The lateral gap between the brake and throttle pedals is also important.

 2. Add A Heel Board